 Today (December 1, 2014): Top 10 airlines with the best onboard food.

 We all like to complain how boring, even disgusting, airplane food is.
 In fact, an entire website is devoted to posting passengers’ images of airline food: the good, the bad and the downright ugly.
-But there are airlines that actually serve excellent food at 30 000 ft.
-It should come as no surprise that most of these airlines also feature in our top 10 lists of the world’s best longhaul Business Class cabins and the most luxurious first class suites in the sky.
+But there are airlines that actually serve excellent food at 30,000 ft.
+It should come as no surprise that most of these airlines also feature in my top 10 lists of the world’s best longhaul Business Class cabins and the most luxurious First Class suites in the sky.
 Find here my top 10 of the airlines that serve the best food in the skies.

 There is more info below the slide show.
 Think I missed one?
 Share your favorite airline for food in the comments section, or take my poll below!